cristicmf/dao/docs/guides/updating-solidity-1.md

 }
 ```

-To use this, we first create an `AccountValidator` contract; it has the `owner` field now, and that field is automatically initialized with an account address.
-Then we create a `DataExternalValidation`-contract and inject the address of the validator through the contract constructor.
-When someone tries to write to `data`, it will call the `validate` function of the current validator contract to do the check rather then storing (or hard coding) the `owner` address and doing the equality check internally.
-Everything that has to do with access control is now delegated to the validator contract.
+To use this contract on the chain we would first create an `AccountValidator` contract, then create a `DataExternalValidation`-contract and inject the address of the validator through the contract constructor.
+When someone tries to write to `data` it will call `validate` on the current validator contract to do the owner check.

-This is very nice, because it is now possible to replace the contract that does the actual check.
-Also, since the `AccountValidator` is its own contract we could potentially use that contract in other contracts as well, and thus use it to control more contracts then just one.
+This is very nice, because it is now possible to replace the contract where the owner check is.
+Also, since the `AccountValidator` is its own contract we could potentially use that instance to do authentication for other contracts as well.

 One thing remains though.
 We still can't replace the code!
 All we have done is move the validation code out of the contract.
 The code of the `AccountValidator` contract can't be changed anymore then that of the data contract.
 Fortunately, Solidity provides a very simple and powerful workaround - abstract functions.